rng-guy/NFSMWBartender/README.txt

 ── ■ │ 4 - WHAT OTHER MODS DOES BARTENDER DEPEND ON? │ ■ ──────────────────────────────────────────

-Bartender MAY DEPEND ON the "NFSMW LimitAdjuster" mod by Zolika1351 for game stability.
+Bartender MAY REQUIRE the "NFSMW LimitAdjuster" mod by Zolika1351 under certain conditions.
-You generally only need that mod if you ever encounter (partially) invisible cops in pursuits.
-Invisible cops are likely to appear if you configure certain Bartender features in specific ways:
+Specifically, you likely need that mod if you configure Bartender in any of the following ways:
  • "[Chasers:Limits]"       in "Cars.ini"      : You define a global cop-spawn limit > 8.
  • "[Chasers:Independence]" in "Cars.ini"      : You enable independent spawns for chasing cops.
  • "[Joining:Definitions]"  in "Supports.ini"  : You make joining from roadblocks frequent.